About Wondering Steps

 You may have noticed that I have added a ‘Book recommendations’ tab to my page.
 This will take you to the Bookshop.org website and to my ‘shop’.
 I do not sell you any books from this (i.e. I am not involved in the fulfilment, shipping or customer service), but it is an affiliate link, and I may earn a commission from Bookshop.org if you buy a book (any book) from the website.
 This is currently only for people in the UK, I’m afraid.

-If you have enjoyed my writing, other ways you can support me are by buying me a book or sending me a tip!
+If you have enjoyed my writing, other way you can support me is by sending me a tip!

 And, just as importantly, you can support my work by sharing my Substack, or any particular post you have enjoyed, with friends and family!